Framework for Evaluating Eligibility, Tenure, and Rotation

 For historical context on the development of rotation in office across republican systems, see A Brief History of Rotation.

 Because the term “term limits” functions as a label rather than a design specification, systems bearing the same name often operate very differently in practice.
-Structural analysis therefore focuses on the architecture of eligibility rules rather than on their descriptive label.
+Analysis therefore focuses on the architecture of eligibility rules rather than on their descriptive label.

-The Framework evaluates eligibility systems along two analytically distinct dimensions:
+Eligibility systems are evaluated along two analytically distinct dimensions:

 Structural Validity — whether the rule system functions coherently as an eligibility architecture.